Skip to content

 51. Processes/trades RSPO-certified palm oil through Segregated or Identity Preserved supply chains?

-[Externally verified] The company reports to process/trade 5.38% of RSPO-certified palm oil through Segregated or Identity Preserved supply chains.
+The company reports processing/trading 8.50% of RSPO-certified palm oil through Segregated and Identity Preserved supply chains in 2023.

 52. Indonesia Sustainable Palm Oil (ISPO) certified (100%)?